Royal Hospital Chelsea

 The wainscoting and pews (originally for staff and Horse Guards) are by Sir Charles Hopson, the leading joiner of his day and deputy Clerk of Works at the Royal Hospital from 1691 to 1698.
 The choir stalls are modern additions.
 Backs have been fitted to the benches, and the three-decker pulpit has been dismantled to make the existing pulpit and reading-desk, otherwise the original plan is maintained.
 The plasterwork was carried out by Henry Margetts.
 The carving is by William Emmett, Master Carver before Grinling Gibbons and William Morgan.
 The organ case is the work of Renatus Harris, but his organ has been replaced by a modern instrument.

 The painting of the Resurrection in the half dome of the apse is by Sebastiano Ricci, assisted by his nephew Marco, and dates from 1714.
 The work was probably paid for, as a donation to the Royal Hospital, by Queen Anne.

 The Royal Hospital's magnificent silver-gilt altar plate was made by Ralph Leake and is hall-marked 1687-8.
 It comprises a large alms dish, a pair of candlesticks with baluster stems, a salver, three flagons, four chalices and patens, and a straining spoon.
 The altar cross, the font and the coat of arms on the front of the organ loft date from 1955-6.

 One of the original service books has been preserved.
-The old registers of baptisms, marriages and burials are now held at the Public Records Office.
+The old registers of baptisms, marriages and burials are now held at the National Archives in Kew.
 Burial services were discontinued in 1854, and weddings which were uncommon after 1753 were banned from 1815 to 1919.

 The Chapel was consecrated in August 1691, and compulsory services held twice daily.
 Nowadays they are normally confined to the Sunday morning services before which the In-Pensioners parade in Figure Court.